3DGenomes/TADbit/_sources/tutorial/tutorial_3_clustering.txt

 .. contents::
    :depth: 3

-TADBit allows to compare the topology of TADs using directly a Hi-C matrix.
+TADbit allows to compare the topology of TADs using directly a Hi-C matrix.
 This comparison is done using the same methodology used for protein structure comparison with contact map overlap (CMO) [DiLena2010]_.

 The function that allows such comparison is :func:`pytadbit.tad_clustering.tad_cmo.optimal_cmo`.
 The